Why Lithium Orotate is Superior and SAFER than Lithium Carbonate

 Despite the Research, the Blinders Stay On!

-An article from the National Institute on Aging entitled, “Lithium Shows Promise Against Alzheimer’s in Mouse Model” found that lithium blocked an enzyme crucial to the formation of Alzheimer’s plaques.
+A 2015 study found that lithium blocked an enzyme crucial to the formation of Alzheimer’s plaques.

 “In mouse neurons expressing amyloid precursor protein, lithium significantly reduced production of beta amyloid.
 A therapeutic dose of lithium also markedly reduced beta amyloid production in an animal model of Alzheimer’s disease — mice carrying mutations that are known to cause inherited Alzheimer’s disease in humans.”